dunggho371/Class-Project/README.md

 # Class-Project
-This is all my class assigment
+This is all my class assigment from Data to AI project